From Idea to Stage — a practical guide to talks that actually land

 How the book is structured

-The book walks through the full lifecycle of a talk — forming a clear point of view, shaping a narrative that holds, turning ideas into language people can follow, applying communication science, gaining internal approval, preparing without unnecessary stress, and delivering with composure.
+The book walks through the full lifecycle of a talk — forming a clear point of view, shaping a narrative that holds, turning ideas into language people can follow, applying communication science to the message, preparing without unnecessary stress, and delivering with composure.

 Most of the work happens before the stage.
 This book is where that work gets done.